onewelcome/sdk-react-native/docs/reference-guides/authenticateUser.md

 Your users can authenticate themselves using any authenticator registered to them.
 If a user is already authenticated when calling this function, they will be logged out and have to authenticate again.

-It may be required to handle authentication with PIN handling.
+It may be required to handle authentication with some additional action (PIN/Fingerprint) handling.
 Please refer to #usePinFlow and #addEventListener

 `authenticateUser(profileId: string): Promise<AuthData>`
 | Property | Type | Description |